Valavanca/compositional-system-for-hyperparameter-tuning/manuscript.md

     that of WFG2 and WFG3.
 Also, this problem is only deceptive on its position parameters.

+### Model-tutor parameters

+-   Surrogate models

+    -   Surrogate portfolio

+    -   Surrogates configurations

+    -   Validation threshold

+    -   Train/test split.
+Smallest dataset size

+-   Solver

+    -   MOEA (Population/Generation, Parameter control)

+    -   Scalarization with single-optimization algorithms

+    -   Random

+-   Sampling strategies

+-   Pareto front infill criteria (Prior/Posterior)

+-   Solutions combination

+-   Prediction count

 Conclusion
 ----------

-The quality of the results obtained with X was similar to the results obtained with Y, but with significantly fewer exactly evaluated solutions during the optimization process.
+Up to now, most papers used the The quality of the results obtained with X was similar to the results obtained with Y, but with significantly fewer exactly evaluated solutions during the optimization process.

 ##### Neuroevolution of augmenting topologies